Chicken Pot Pie with Puff Pastry Recipe

 Can You Use Rotisserie Chicken in Chicken Pot Pie?

-To save time, you can also use a rotisserie chicken in your chicken pot pie.
+Yes!
+You can use a rotisserie chicken in your chicken pot pie if you wish.
 This will reduce the cooking time substantially!
-You’ll omit the step of cooking the chicken in step 2 of the instruction and simply add your shredded, already cooked chicken into the recipe at the end of step 3.
+You’ll omit the step of cooking the chicken in step 2 of the instruction and add your shredded, already cooked chicken into the recipe at the end of step 3.
 If you prefer, you can also use other pre-cooked chicken, leftovers, etc. It will be delicious!

 Chicken Salad with Grapes